johnson-rl/slack_notifier_demo/README.md

   So that's slack-notifier.
 I hope you learned something.

-  If you did, you can officially consider yourself........
+  If you did, you can officially consider yourself...

-  ## NOTIFIED!!!
+  ## Notified!!!

   ![rimshot](https://media.giphy.com/media/cD7PLGE1KWOhG/giphy.gif)